doe-base/doe-base/README.md

 👨🏿‍💻 **Web Developer | System Administrator | Cybersecurity Enthusiast**

 💡 I enjoy diving into new technological concepts and sharing my knowledge through blogging.
 I'm equally passionate about contributing to the open-source community.
-Since starting my tech journey as a web developer in 2019, I've expanded my focus to system administration and cybersecurity.
+Started my journey as a web developer in 2019 and am now building a career in system administration and cybersecurity.

 ---